Fairleigh Dickinson University Scholarships (2025–2026) | Automatic, Competitive & Honors Aid

 Are these awards automatic like merit scholarships?

-Can I stack these with my FDU merit award?
+Can these awards stack with FDU merit?

-How do I apply for state aid like TAG or EOF?
+How do I apply for state aid?

 🎖️ Honors College at Fairleigh Dickinson University